MJomaba/flu-evidence-synthesis/README.md

 ## Documentation and examples

 All functions provided by the package are documented in R, but we recommend reading the provided vignettes for a good introduction/overview of the provided capabilities.
+A vignette on parameter inference can be found [here](http://blackedder.github.io/flu-evidence-synthesis/inference.html).
+There is also a vignette available on analysis the effects of different [vaccination scenarios](http://blackedder.github.io/flu-evidence-synthesis/vaccination.html).

+To view them in R use:

 ```{r}
 # To list the included vignettes: